View latest eNoticeBoard

 Women make or influence 80% of all purchasing decisions.

-94% of all Australian businesses have an annual turnover of less that 2 million dollars.
+94% of all Australian businesses have an annual turnover of less than $2 million.

 Women owned businesses have less external debt, are more profitable and profitable much earlier than those owned by men.